 \subsection{Summary of available parameter space from all constraints}

-In this section we will show the available parameter space which satisfy all the bounds together from unitarity, self scattering and relic density for different choices of model parameters.
+In this section we will address the available parameter space of the model which satisfy all the bounds together.

-In Fig.~\ref{fig:bullet}, we put together relic density, unitarity bound and self scattering constraint arising from Bullet cluster in the left panel.
-The right panel figure shows the available parameter space after all these constraints in $Y_{\chi\phi}-m_\chi$ plane.
-There are two important conclusions that we obtain from here: (i) the mass range of the DM is limited to $\sim$ 200 MeV, while the coupling is restricted to a very small, $Y_{\chi\phi}\sim \{0.02 \to 0.08\}$.
-This is obtained with $\lambda_\chi=1$ that we choose for this particular scan.
+In left panel of Fig.~\ref{fig:bullet}, we put together relic density, unitarity bound and self scattering constraint arising from Bullet cluster together in $Y_{\chi\phi}-m_\chi$ plane.
+The right panel figure shows the available parameter space after all these constraints.
+There are two important conclusions that we obtain from here: (i) the mass range of the DM is now limited to $\sim$ 200 MeV, while the coupling is restricted to a very small, $Y_{\chi\phi}\sim \{0.02 \to 0.08\}$ value.
+This is obtained with $\lambda_\chi=1$, chosen for this particular scan.
 We will show later that changing $\lambda_\chi$ to $\sim 0.1$ will not change the order of $Y_{\chi\phi}$ significantly.
-A similar scan is presented in Fig.~\ref{fig:abell}, but with self scattering cross-section dictated by Abell cluster constraint.
+A similar scan is presented in Fig.~\ref{fig:abell}, but with self scattering cross-section limit dictated by Abell cluster data.
 The available parameter space is further restricted for this case to remain within $\sim$ 40 GeV (right panel of Fig.~\ref{fig:abell}).
-The other relevant parameters have been kept constant and mentioned in figure inset.

 In Fig.~\ref{fig:v-phi}, we show how the allowed parameter space changes due to different choices of $v_{\phi}$.
-Smaller $v_{\phi}$ requires larger $Y_{\chi\phi}$ to keep the annihilation cross-section to right ball park.
+Smaller $v_{\phi}$ requires larger $Y_{\chi\phi}$ to keep the annihilation cross-section at right ball park.
 Similarly in Fig.~\ref{fig:mu-chi}, we show how the available parameter space changes due to different choices of $\mu_\chi$ which also serves as an important parameter of the model.
 The behaviour is similar to $v_\phi$.
 With larger $\mu_\chi$, the coupling $Y_{\chi\phi}$ requires to be smaller to adjust right annihilation cross-section.
-We would also mention that in the right panel of Fig.~\ref{fig:mu-chi}, the bound from Abell cluster data do not yield a viable parameter space for the choice of $\mu_\chi=3m_\chi$, while keeping $Y_{\chi\phi}$ positive.
+We would also like to point out that in the right panel of Fig.~\ref{fig:mu-chi}, the bound from Abell cluster data do not yield a viable parameter space for the choice of $\mu_\chi=3m_\chi$, while keeping $Y_{\chi\phi}$ positive.